North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Timeline to Close75-90 days7-21 days

-Net Proceeds~$238,932$220,000
+Net Proceeds~$239,032$220,000

-We are local.
-Cinch Home Buyers is based in Raleigh.
-Ryan Smith founded the company in 2018.
-We have bought homes across Wake, Durham, Mecklenburg, Guilford, Forsyth, and more than 20 other NC counties.
-We are not a call center in another state routing leads to local wholesalers.
+We are local, with our own capital behind the offer.
+Cinch Home Buyers is based in Cary, Ryan Smith founded it in 2021, and we have bought 200-plus homes across Wake, Durham, Mecklenburg, Guilford, Forsyth, and more than 20 other NC counties.
+No out-of-state call center routing your address to a local middleman.
+The offer is backed by money we already have, not by us scrambling to find someone willing to pay more.

 Honesty cuts both ways.
 If your situation matches any of the following, you should probably list with a good agent: